February 19, 2026 | Local Market

 Roseland

-Roseland continues to attract both luxury buyers and families looking for long-term stability.
+Because of this consistent buyer demand, properties within these school catchments often command a real premium.
+As a result, Roseland continues to attract both luxury buyers and families looking for long-term stability.

 Shoreacres

-• Access to well-regarded schools, including Nelson High School and Tuck elementary in the more west parts of the neighbourhood.
+Shoreacres offers quiet streets and strong family appeal.
+Highlights include lake proximity, larger lots, a mix of original homes and updated properties, and access to well-regarded schools, including Nelson High School and Tuck elementary in the more western parts of the neighbourhood.

 Central